Sean Bean

 With Georgina Sutcliffe

-In 2017, the indefatigable actor entered his fifth marriage with long-time friend Ashley Moore.
-The wedding ceremony took place in the quaint setting of Dorset, England.
+In 2017, the tireless actor walked down the aisle for the fifth time with longtime friend Ashley Moore.
+The wedding ceremony was held in the picturesque countryside of Dorset, England.

 Ashley Moore - Sean Bean's fifth wife